ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * Note preview via Renoise inbuild OSC Server
 * Ghost Track
 * Many useful keyboard shortcuts (inspired by FL and Reason)
+* Can display notes with note cut effects and delayed ones
 * and more...

 ## Important